Modeling Interface

 ICONS Name Remarks

-Sketch size Only take effect within the sketch, not subject to overall explicit and implicit control
+Dimensional Constraint Only take effect within the sketch, not subject to overall explicit and implicit control

 Origin

-3D sketch
+3D Sketch

-MBD annotation for parts Assembly only
+Component MBD Assembly only

-Thread line
+Cosmetic Thread

 Center of Mass